cccbr/belfryprojects/content/docs/090-project-finance/index.md

 ### Potential sources of grants

 {{< hint info >}}
 The list of sources below may not be exhaustive.
-Please contact smSec@cccbr.org.uk with any corrections or suggested additions.
+Please contact smSec@cccbr.org.uk with any comments, corrections or suggested additions.
 {{< /hint >}}

 Most ringing societies have funds available for bell projects.
 Contact your [local society](https://cccbr.org.uk/about/members/) for details.